THE AUTHORS:

 Afraz Hussain, Legal Director at Clyde & Co

 Clyde & Co’s Young Arbitration Group provides a unique insight into international arbitration issues through the lens of young international arbitration practitioners working across different jurisdictions.
-In this series with Daily Jus, Clyde & Co explores the role of arbitration in renewable energy disputes.
+In this series with Daily Jus, Clyde & Co explores the role of arbitration in mining disputes.

 Introduction